Data Models & Ontology

 class MySensor(Serializable, CovarianceMixin):

-# Injects a covariance matrix with covariance and covariance_type fields
+# Automatically receives covariance and covariance_type fields

 ...